bitfield/gotestdox/README.md

 # Why

-I got the idea from a blog post by Dan North, which says:
+I read a blog post by Dan North, which says:

 > My first “Aha!” moment occurred as I was being shown a deceptively simple utility called `agiledox`, written by my colleague, Chris Stevenson.
 It takes a JUnit test class and prints out the method names as plain sentences.
 >